Courseiva

 Why this answer

-The procurement SOW describes the work to be performed by the seller in sufficient detail.
-Option B is correct.
-Option A (contract terms) is in the contract.
+The procurement statement of work (SOW) describes the work to be performed by the seller in sufficient detail.
+Option C is correct.
+Option A (manage vendor relationship) occurs after contract award and is part of contract administration.

 MCQmedium